ghdl/ghdl-yosys-plugin/icezum/counter-8bits/README.md

-A hello world example for the **Icezum Alhambra board** It just blinks all the leds
+An example for the **Icezum Alhambra board**
+A binary counter shown in the 8 test leds

 Execute